kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Generated Implementation Can Be Better Documentation Than a Generic Diagram
+## The Generated Implementation Can Be Better Documentation Than a Generic Diagram { #better-documentation }

 Documentation must remain generic because it describes a framework feature across many possible applications.